-This class is intended for half-day kindergartners and focuses on providing artful, imaginative and playful learning experiences.
-The class allows students the freedom to explore and investigate topics within a small community of learners - only 10 kids maximum per session.
+KinderARTen focuses on providing artful, imaginative and playful learning experiences for this age group.
+While incorporating literacy, math, social studies, health and science through art, the class more importantly allows students the freedom to explore and investigate topics within a small community of learners - only 12 kids maximum per session.

-Raygan Barrett, is owner of Picassos and a graduate of Columbus College of Art and Design.
+is owner of Picassos Art Studio and a graduate of Columbus College of Art and Design.
 Her career began in communication arts, but she has always been in love with the process of making art.
-She believes kids learn though doing and creating on their own with prompts and guidance.
-She teaches various art classes for all ages, loves to paint and is a mom to a 5th and 3rd grader.
+She believes kids learn through doing and creating on their own with prompts and guidance.
+Striving to bring more art experiences based on fine art principals to the community she opened Picassos Art Studio in 2015.
+She teaches various art classes for all ages, loves to paint, drink coffee and be inspired by nature.